Walker County reduces operations to mission critical services

-Walker County government operations will be reduced to mission critical services, effective Monday, March 23.
-Commissioner Shannon Whitfield made the announcement via the county’s Facebook page, stating it was time for the local community to do more to slow the spread of COVID-19, aka coronavirus.
+Walker County government operations were reduced to mission critical services, effective Monday, March 23.
+Commissioner Shannon Whitfield made the announcement March 20 via the county’s Facebook page, stating it was time for the local community to do more to slow the spread of COVID-19, aka coronavirus.

 “Because of the slow rollout of testing in the state and the clear evidence of community spread in our region, it is imperative that we enact additional measures to protect the health and safety of our citizens," Whitfield said.
 "While there are currently no ‘confirmed’ cases of COVID-19 in Walker County, that doesn’t mean this invisible enemy isn’t here.
 Many residents report having symptoms, but they have not been tested due to a shortage of resources."